revenol/DROO/README.md

 ## About our works

-1. Liang Huang, Suzhi Bi, and Ying-jun Angela Zhang, **Deep Reinforcement Learning for Online Computation Offloading in Wireless Powered Mobile-Edge Computing Networks**, on [arxiv:1808.01977](https://arxiv.org/abs/1808.01977).
+1. Liang Huang, Suzhi Bi, and Ying-jun Angela Zhang, **Deep Reinforcement Learning for Online Computation Offloading in Wireless Powered Mobile-Edge Computing Networks**, IEEE Transactions on Mobile Computing, accepted.
+Preview available on [arxiv:1808.01977](https://arxiv.org/abs/1808.01977).

 ## About authors